Annual Distribution System Flushing Program

-Updated March 6, 2025
+Updated May 1, 2025

-Each spring, Prince William Water crews flushing water mains by opening fire hydrants and allowing them to flow freely for a short period of time.
+Each spring, Prince William Water crews flush water mains by opening fire hydrants and allowing them to flow freely for a short period of time.
 This forcefully draws water through the water pipes to dislodge sediments and minerals that may have collected during the previous year.

 In addition, Prince William Water’s drinking water providers, Fairfax Water and the City of Manassas, temporarily change the primary disinfectant in their water treatment process from chloramines to free chlorine.
 Our water providers indicate that this temporary change facilitates an effective flushing program for the distribution system and is a drinking water industry best practice.

-• Prince William Water personnel and trucks performing system flushing activities in their neighborhoods.
+- Prince William Water personnel and trucks performing system flushing activities in their neighborhoods.

 Prince William Water will also provide timely updates about its system flushing program on Facebook and X. These updates will specify the areas of the County where crews will be flushing water through hydrants during specific date ranges.